 general information and news about V-CRIS.

-DHR is pleased to announce the availability of funds for the annual Cost Share Survey and Planning program for localities and planning district commissions who are interested in partnering with DHR to conduct local and regional cultural resources survey and planning activities.
-The application is available here and is due by May 9, 2014.
+DHR is pleased to announce the availability of funds for the 2015 annual Cost Share Survey and Planning program.
+Localities and planning district commissions who are interested in partnering with DHR to conduct local and regional cultural resources survey and planning activities, please see this Request for Applications.
+The deadline for submitting applications is April 24, 2015.
 Please contact your local regional office or Carey L. Jones, Survey Coordinator, for more information regarding the Cost Share Survey and Planning Program.
-See this Request for Applications.

 Surveying historic resources lies at the heart of a good preservation program.
 In Virginia, the statewide survey has been underway for 45-plus years.
 During that time, more than 165,000 architectural and archaeological properties have been recorded and added to the state’s inventory of historic sites.